-Teena Lerner, Ph.D., 62, has served as a member of our board of directors since March 2017 and currently serves as the chair of our compensation committee and as a member of our audit committee.
+Teena Lerner, Ph.D., 63, has served as a member of our board of directors since March 2017.
 Dr. Lerner has served on the Technology Transfer Advisory Committee of The Rockefeller University since 2000.
 In 2002, Dr. Lerner founded Rx Capital Management LP, a healthcare equity hedge fund, and served as the Chief Executive Officer until 2006.
 Prior to that, she was a portfolio manager at Pequot Capital Management, Inc., an investment advisory firm, and served as a Managing Director, Equity Research at Lehman Brothers Holdings Inc., a global financial services firm.
 Dr. Lerner received a B.S. from City University of New York-Brooklyn College, an MBA from New York University, Stern School of Business, a Ph.D. in Molecular Biology/Retrovirology from The Rockefeller University and a CFA charter from the Institute of Chartered Financial Analysts.
 We believe that Dr. Lerner's extensive expertise in various areas of the healthcare industry, including as investment banking and research, qualifies her to serve on our board of directors.